oppia/oppia-web-developer-docs/Seasons-of-Docs-2019.md

 * How to add images to a lesson.
 * How to write a lesson that is accessible.
 * How to write practice questions for a skill.
-* About the different roles in the exploration, including the hierarchy and the rights of each role.
+* Explanation about the different roles in the exploration, including the hierarchy and the rights of each role.
 #### Knowledge/Skills needed
 * technical writing experience